newsuk/AyeSpy/README.md

 `ayespy snap --browser chrome --config config.json --remote --run "scenarioName"`

+Set a limit on how many parallel scenarios you can run:

+`ayespy snap --browser chrome --config config.json --remote --gridLimit=5`

 ## Visual Regression Tips and Tricks

 To make your visual regression tests as robust as possible there are a few points to consider.